Henry Newcome: Life

 On the death of Richard Hollinworth, Newcome was elected (5 December 1656) one of the preachers at the collegiate church of Manchester.
 After much hesitation he settled in Manchester on 23 April 1657.
 His ministry was exceedingly popular.
 He became a member of the first presbyterian classis of Lancashire, attending for the first time on 12 May 1657.
 He sat as delegate in the Lancashire provincial assembly in 1658 and 1659.
 His presbyterianism was not of a severe type; and he entered warmly into the abortive proposals for an accommodation with independents formulated at Manchester on 13 July 1659.

 Newcome was deeply involved in the preparations for a royalist rising (5 August 1659) under George Booth, 1st Baron Delamer.
-After the rout at Nantwich (29 Aug.), Robert Lilburne put Henry Root the independent into Newcome's pulpit (25 August), and he expected to be deposed, but his ministrations were only interrupted for one Sunday.
+After the rout near Northwich (19 August), Robert Lilburne put Henry Root the independent into Newcome's pulpit (25 August), and he expected to be deposed, but his ministrations were only interrupted for one Sunday.
 As early as 6 May 1660 he publicly prayed for the king "by periphrasis."
-He conducted a religious service as preliminary to the proclamation of the king at Manchesteron Saturday, 12 May.
-His thanksgiving sermon (24 May) produced a great impression.

-It was published with the title Usurpation Defeated and David Restored.
+He conducted a religious service as preliminary to the proclamation of the king at Manchester on Saturday, 12 May.
+His thanksgiving sermon (24 May) produced a great impression; it was published with the title Usurpation Defeated and David Restored.